LivePersonInc/developer-center/pages/documents/GettingStarted/EssentialResources/datametrics.md

 ---
-pagename: Report Builder Metrics
+pagename: Report Builder Data Metrics
 sitesection: Documents
 categoryname: "Getting Started"
 documentname: Essential Resources
-permalink: essential-resources-report-builder-metrics.html
+permalink: essential-resources-report-builder-data-metrics.html
 indicator: both
 ---

+The table below outlines all of the data metrics available in the Report Builder, with their definition and location within the different dashboards.
+More information on the Report Builder can be found [here](https://liveengage.liveperson.net/a/new/?connectionOpenArticle=report-builder).

 <div id="metrics">
 <input id="metricsSearch" placeholder="Search by Metric or Dashboard" />